Winter091/Ccraft/README.md

 I got inspired by fogleman's [Craft](https://github.com/fogleman/Craft), but my development process bent over visual features, not gameplay ones.

+Ccraft doesn't support multiplayer and multithreading, but features depth of field, motion blur, texture filtering, cubemap textures, array textures, loading setting from file rather than storing them as #defines, and different biomes.

 #### Rendering and graphics

 A couple of rendering optimizations are implemented, such as rendering only exposed faces, using face culling not to draw back faces of triangles,